bsiever/microbit-pxt-blehid/README.md

 The device using the service needs to "subscribe" to the service.
 This event hander will indicate that the status of the subscription has changed (either the other device has subscribed or unsubscribed).
 This is an indicator that the device is "listening" to your code.
 However, it isn't perfect.
 Some operating systems, like Android, subscribe to every service whether they use it or not.

+## Detecting if the gamepad service may be in use #gamepad-isEnabled

 ```sig
 gamepad.isEnabled()
 ```

 `true` indicates that the device is currently subscribed to the service.  `false` indicates the device is _not_ currently subscribed to the service.
 This may mean that the other device is off our out of range.

 # Cool Ideas / Challenges